-Following is Policy Bulletin Number 60, adopted by the West Virginia Board of Regents, July 11, 1986.
+The following are Policy Bulletin Numbers 57 and 60, adopted by the West Virginia Board of Regents, July 11, 1986.
 The University of West Virginia Board of Trustees assumed jurisdiction of the West Virginia Board of Regents July 1, 1989.